senclan/sencityrp-server/README.md

 ## Introduction

-SEN City RP is roleplay addon for a Battlefield 2 mod, [Sandbox](http://sandboxmod.com).
+SeN City RP is roleplay addon for a Battlefield 2 mod, [Sandbox](http://sandboxmod.com).

 This addon was developed by Mike__MRM.
 Original map created by Bullace.
 Map